jgarber623/spaceholder.cc/README.md

 Tip o' the hat to [Brad Frost](https://twitter.com/brad_frost) for [the inspiration](https://twitter.com/brad_frost/status/674668640915087360) and [Alex Rehberg](https://twitter.com/alex_rehberg) for [the name](https://twitter.com/alex_rehberg/status/674668731272794112).
 Many thanks to [Ste Grainer](https://twitter.com/stegrainer) for SpaceHolder's logo and visual design.

-All those amazing photos are sourced from [NASA on The Commons](https://www.flickr.com/photos/nasacommons/) and carry no known copyright restrictions.
+All those amazing photos are sourced from [ESA/Hubble](https://esahubble.org) and are released under the [Creative Commons Attribution 4.0 International license](http://creativecommons.org/licenses/by/4.0/).

 SpaceHolder is written and maintained by [Jason Garber](https://sixtwothree.org).